Uauy-Lab/tef_kGWAS_2024/README.md

 # Code for tef kmer GWAS project

-This repository contains the code used for analyses in the paper "" that were not performed using standard or already-published bioinformatics tools.
+This repository contains the code used for analyses in the paper Jones *et al.*, 2024 "Population genomics for trait improvement in the underutilised crop tef" that were not performed using standard or already-published bioinformatics tools.

 Three functionalities are provided:
 - Calculating pairwise shared k-mer state rates